ary4nsh/Process-Injection/PE Injection/README.md

 # PE-Relocate Self-Injection

-A minimal example that duplicates its own PE image into another process (here: Notepad) and starts a thread there.
+A simple example that duplicates its own PE image into another process (here: Notepad) and starts a thread there.
 No external DLL is used; the injector carries its payload in its own .reloc section and fixes all addresses at runtime.

 ## How it works (step-by-step)